microsoft/T-MAC/README.md

 Our kernels demonstrate superior performance over SOTA low-bit GeMM on CPU.
 Due to the linear scaling characteristic of T-MAC, our kernels deliver improved results at 2 bits, even surpassing the performance of Metal GPUs.

-The following table shows the speedup on M2-Ultra compared to llama.cpp for llama-7b kernels during token generation:
+The following table shows the speedup on M2-Ultra compared to llama.cpp for llama-7b kernels during token generation (NUM_THREADS=16):

 | Bits | M     | N | K     | T-MAC (CPU) (ms) | llama.cpp (CPU) | llama.cpp (METAL GPU) |
 |------|-------|---|-------|-------------|-----------------|-------------------|